Shagshag/prestashop-documentation/StockManagerModuleCore.md

 * Namespace:
 * This is an **abstract** class
 * Parent class: [Module](ModuleCore)

-* This class is defined in classes\stock\StockManagerModule.php line 30
+* This class is defined in [classes/stock/StockManagerModule.php line 30](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/stock/StockManagerModule.php#30)